 Again, von Ahn’s intention was to harness the power of the crowd and use them to generate and validate content on the product’s behalf.
 Severin Hacker (yes, that’s his real name), one of von Ahn’s Ph.D. students, joined alongside him as CTO.

 The original idea for Duolingo arose from a simple question: how can you make 100 million people on the internet translate everything into different languages free of charge?

 The concept was that Duolingo would provide free language courses in exchange for users translating copy, news articles, manuals, and so forth.
 Duolingo would then charge other companies in exchange for providing these translation services.

 The impressive start allowed Duolingo to raise another $15 million in September 2012.
-That war chest allowed Duolingo to substantially increase its engineering team, which, in turn, enabled them to launch iOS (in November 2012) and Android (in May 2013) apps soon after.
+That war chest enabled von Ahn to significantly up the firm’s engineering team, which, in turn, enabled them to launch iOS (in November 2012) and Android (in May 2013) apps soon after.

 In late 2013, Duolingo was able to acquire its first clients for the translation service.
 BuzzFeed and CNN would be paying Duolingo for every translation the firm provided via its platform.
 To cap 2013 off, Duolingo earned itself the title of iPhone App of the Year, yielding the startup another surge in users.